BUicicchen/Beach-Buddies/README.md

 # [Beach Buddies](https://freelance-beach-cleanup.web.app/) 🏖️

-Our project is a web, iOS, and Android app that provides opportunities for volunteers to protect the beach, ocean, and environment, as well as allowing individuals to gain service hours automatically!
+Our project is a web, iOS, and Android app that aims to:
+1. provide opportunities for volunteers to protect the beach, ocean, and the environment!
+2. allow individuals to gain service hours automatically!

 <p float="left">
 <img src="./public/productDocumentation/1.PNG" alt="drawing" height="400" padding-right="10px"/>